 11. The capital city of Honduras is called Tegucigalpa.

-12. Honduras is the only of the Central American countries that share borders with four of the seven countries of the region.
+12. Honduras is the only Central American country that share borders with four of the seven countries of the region.

-13. The Comayagua cathedral is home for a unique treasure, the oldest clock in the continent.
+13. The Comayagua cathedral is home to a unique treasure, the oldest clock on the continent.

 14. Honduras was the first country to ban smoking in enclosed spaces, which includes people’s own homes.

-15. Honduras was the country with the first cinema to ever been built in Central America.
+15. Honduras was the country with the first cinema to ever be built in Central America.

 16. Scarlet macaws are beloved and quite common in Honduras.
 They made it their national bird.